-When Y (YES) is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the remote keyless entry transmitter.
-This feature may be selected with or without the sound horn on lock feature selected.
-To make your selection, press and release the FUNCTION SELECT button until "Y (YES)" or "N (NO)" appears.
+When YES (Y) is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the RKE transmitter.
+This feature may be selected with or without the "Sound Horn with Lock" feature.
+To make your selection, press and release the FUNCTION SELECT button until YES (Y) or NO (N) appears.